geewax-tech/wepass-site/privacy.md

 *   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
 *   The time spent on the Application
 *   The operating system you use on your mobile device
+*   Your email address
+*   A unique identifier for your account provided by a login provider (including, but not limited to, Login with Google, Login with Apple)
+*   A unique advertising ID for analyics, crash tracking, debugging, and statistics about usage of Application

 The Application does not gather precise information about the location of your mobile device.

-The Application collects your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways:
+The Application may collect your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways:

 *   Geolocation Services: The Service Provider utilizes location data to provide features such as personalized content, relevant recommendations, and location-based services.
 *   Analytics and Improvements: Aggregated and anonymized location data helps the Service Provider to analyze user behavior, identify trends, and improve the overall performance and functionality of the Application.